1922 regnal list of Ethiopia: Monarchs who reigned before the birth of Christ

-Ethiopian tradition credits Makeda with being the first Ethiopian monarch to convert to Judaism after her visit to king Solomon, before which she had been worshipping Sabaean gods.
+Ethiopian tradition credits Makeda as the first Ethiopian monarch to convert to Judaism after she visited king Solomon, before which she had been worshipping Sabaean gods.
 However, Judaism did not become the official religion of Ethiopia until Makeda's son Menelik brought the Ark of the Covenant to Ethiopia.
-While Ethiopian tradition asserts that the kings following Menelik maintained the Jewish religion, there is no evidence that this was the case and virtually nothing is known of Menelik's successors and their religious beliefs.
+While Ethiopian tradition asserts that the kings who followed Menelik maintained the Jewish religion, there is no evidence to that effect; virtually nothing is known about Menelik's successors and their religious beliefs.

 Earlier Ethiopian regnal lists, based on either oral or textual tradition, present an alternate order and numbering of the kings of this dynasty.
-If any other Ethiopian regnal list is taken individually, then the number of monarchs from Menelik I to Bazen is not enough to realistically cover the claimed time period from the 10th century BC to the birth of Jesus Christ.
-The 1922 list tries to bring together various different regnal lists into one larger list by naming the majority of kings that are scattered across various oral and textual records regarding the line of succession from Menelik.
-The result is a more realistic number of monarchs reigning over the course of ten centuries.
-Of the 67 monarchs on Tafari's list from Menelik I to Bazen, at least 50 are attested on pre-20th century Ethiopian regnal lists.
+If any other Ethiopian regnal list is considered individually, the number of monarchs from Menelik I to Bazen is insufficient to realistically cover the claimed period from the 10th century BC to the birth of Jesus Christ.
+The 1922 list attempts to consolidate multiple regnal lists into a single, larger list by naming most kings recorded in oral and textual sources concerning the line of succession from Menelik.
+The result is a more realistic estimate of the number of monarchs reigning over the course of ten centuries.
+Of the 67 monarchs on Tafari's list, from Menelik I to Bazen, at least 50 are attested in pre-20th-century Ethiopian regnal lists.